Cation-chloride cotransporter: Structure

 The NaCl cotransporter proteins are dimers in the membrane and contain 12 transmembrane spanners.

 Two splice variants of NKCC2 are identical except for a 23 aa membrane domain.
 They have different affinities for Na^{+}, K^{+} and Cl^{−}.
-This segment (residues 216-233 in NKCC2) were examined for ion selectivity.
+This segment (residues 216–233 in NKCC2) were examined for ion selectivity.
 Residue 216 affects K^{+} binding while residue 220 only affects Na^{+} binding.
 These two sites are presumed to be adjacent to each other.

 Each of the major types of CCC family members in mammals exist as paralogous isoforms.
 These may differ in substrates transported.
 For example, of the four currently recognized KCl transporters, KCC1 and KCC4 both recognize KCl with similar affinities, but KCC1 exhibits anion selectivity: Cl^{−} > SCN^{−} = Br^{−} > PO > I^{−,} while KCC4 exhibits anion selectivity: Cl^{−} > Br^{−} > PO = I^{−} > SCN^{−}.
 Both are activated by cell swelling under hypotonic conditions.
 These proteins may cotransport water (H_{2}O).

 CCCs share a conserved structural scaffold that consists of a transmembrane transport domain followed by a cytoplasmic regulatory domain.
 Warmuth et al. (2009) determined the x-ray structure of the C-terminal domain of a CCC from the archaeon Mehanosarcina acetivorans.
 It shows a novel fold of a regulatory domain, distantly related to universal stress proteins.
 The protein forms dimers in solution, consistent with the proposed dimeric organization of eukaryotic CCC transporters.

+AeCCC2 and Ncc83 are structurally members of the CCC family.
+Although aeCCC2 remains the conserved CCC structure, it holds a distinct ion-transport mechanism that differs from conventional vertebrate NKCC and KCC cotransporters.
+Furthermore, aeCCC2 and Ncc83 transporters share a similar gene structure.
+Both transporters have a similar length of nine predicted coding exons and high sequence identity across each exon.
+AeCCC2 holds around two-fold higher levels in tubules than in anal papillae.
+In contrast, Ncc83 is expressed nearly 100-fold more abundantly in anal papillae than in tubules.